Riiz0/CantinaVerse/README.md

 ### Casino Gaming Platform

 - **Game Integration**: Offers a variety of blockchain-compatible games, allowing users to stake, bet, and win using the network's native token.
-- **Fair Gaming Experience**: Utilizes Gelato Network's contracts to ensure transparency and fairness in gaming activities.
+- **Fair Gaming Experience**: Utilizes Oracles like Gelato's contracts to ensure transparency and fairness in gaming activities.

 ### Governance DAO Platform